murliSingh2708/litmus_cx_library/README.md

 # litmus_cx_library

-A new Flutter plugin project.
+Its a feedback plugin frovided by Litmusworld.

 ## Getting Started